 About the Wellcome Image Awards

 The 13th Wellcome Image Awards were announced on 11 March 2014, recognising the creators of the most informative, striking and technically excellent images recently acquired by Wellcome Images, as chosen by a panel of judges.

 Listen to Catherine Draycott, Head of Wellcome Images, talking about the winning images in this BBC audio-slideshow by Paul Kerley.

-For the first time, this year's winning images are available to view in simultaneous public exhibitions at four major science centres across the UK, as well as in a window display at the Wellcome Trust's headquarters in London and at the Ruskin Gallery in Cambridge during the Cambridge Science Festival.
+For the first time, the 2014 winning images were available to view in simultaneous public exhibitions at four major science centres across the UK, as well as in a window display at the Wellcome Trust's headquarters in London and at the Ruskin Gallery in Cambridge during the Cambridge Science Festival.